 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen is fitted with a range of floor and wall mounted units.
-The internal doors and joinery are formed in timber.
+Internal doors and joinery are of timber.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-A sealed fireplace was noted in the living room.
+All fireplaces have been blocked over with the exception of the living room which is fitted with a gas fire.

 Internal decorations Visually inspected.
-Painted, papered and tiled finishes noted.
+Painted, papered, tiled and 'wet wall' panelling finishes noted.